aaronbatalion/aaronbatalion.com/content/about/_index.md

 Upon leaving LivingSocial, Aaron was an angel investor and advisor, where he worked closely with 40-plus companies on technology, product, and growth.
 As a recent founder himself, he realized he wanted to help entrepreneurs full time and joined leading venture capital firm <a title="Lightspeed" rel="noopener" target="_blank" href="lsvp.com">Lightspeed</a> as a Partner, where he led investments in companies like <a title="Reliable Robotics" rel="noopener" target="_blank" href="https://reliable.co/">Reliable Robotics</a>, an autonomous airplane company founded by veterans of SpaceX, Tesla, and  GoogleX.

-Then in 2018, he left venture capital after realizing he's much happier building new ideas himself than helping others do it from a distance.
+Then in 2018, he left venture capital after realizing he's much happier building new teams & ideas than helping others do it from a distance.

 His new company remains in stealth today.